maskas/LinkCheckerGo/README.md

 - type: go run link-checker.go http://www.example.com 99 where 99 is the max count of URLs to be checked

 ## Limitations
+- doesn't support relative urls
+- doesn't support protocol relative urls, that starts with souble slash
 - checks only internal links.
 Outside links are not checked
-- broken images are not checked (onlyl links)
+- broken images are not checked (only links)